 “Oh shit,” you think to yourself as you take a look at the spread.
 “I guess they can have watermelon?”

-Not only is the lack of vegan options terrible for your friend (you should maybe be a better host), but it’s also a giant miss for all of your guests.
-While it might seem surprising: vegan and barbecue go together as well as say, beef and barbecue.
-They go together, so well in fact, that there is now an entire cookbook dedicated to meatless backyard grilling called VBQ: The Ultimate Vegan Barbecue Book.
+Not only is the lack of vegan options terrible for your friend, but it’s also a giant miss for all of your guests.
+While it might seem surprising: vegan and barbecue go together as well as, say, beef and barbecue.
+They go together so well in fact that there is an entire cookbook dedicated to meatless backyard grilling called VBQ: The Ultimate Vegan Barbecue Book.

 The book, written by German bloggers Nadine Horn and Jörg Mayer, reveals just how diverse vegan barbecue can be.
 Sure there is tofu, but it shows up in the form of spiced-packed Tandoori Tofu Skewers and Peppered Tofu Steaks.
 Eggplant also gets the star treatment: Turns out you can make everything from eggplant steaks (with a savory miso-glaze) to eggplant hotdogs, complete with the usual beloved toppings of bread and butter pickles and good mustard.
 The book even includes a recipe for vegan spareribs that look just as tender as their vegan counterparts.

-While vegan barbecue can be dry, boring pucks of fake meat.
-It doesn’t need to be.
+While vegan barbecue can be dry, boring pucks of fake meat, it doesn’t have to be.
 Horn and Mayer offer up several tips to make vegan barbecue dishes a great addition to any grilling spread.
-The biggest key to achieving vegan barbecue perfection is to make sure to heavily marinate pretty much everything you want to put the grill.
+The biggest key to achieving vegan barbecue perfection is to make sure to heavily marinate pretty much everything you want to put on the grill.
 This helps the proteins and the vegetables really absorb as much flavor as possible.
 Horn and Mayer recommend really soaking beets, asparagus, squash, and peppers in a marinade before grilling them up.